 The Awards are presented during the Communities in Bloom National Awards.
-The 2016 Symposium and Awards, hosted by the Saskatchewan Parks and Receation Association will be held in Regina from October 26 to 29, 2016: International Finalists are provided with promotional opportunities during the events.
+The 2017 Symposium and Awards, will be held in Gatineau / Ottawa – National Capital Region from September 13-16, 2017: International Finalists are provided with promotional opportunities during the events.

 The program also provides for promotional and educational opportunities along with special projects.

 www.communitiesinbloom.ca: CiB’s website gives visibility to our participants in the NewsComm and Explore our Communities section of our website.
 The website also includes a resource centre featuring information from sponsors and communities along with electronic copies of our magazines.

 Information Exchange Network: Information and documents gathered by the judges and made available on the Leisure Information Network (LIN) website. (www.lin.ca/communities-in-bloom)

 Magazine: Published twice-yearly, also showcases participants with photos, results and articles.
 The magazine is also presented electronically on the website (in the resource centre).

 - Best practices and information exchange to maximize effectiveness of expenditures

 - Valuable information and feedback from the judges